Sustainable development goals

 SDG 9 – Industrial innovation and infrastructure

-BambooLogic pursues a business model that focuses on circularity, inclusivity, and innovation.
+BambooLogic pursues a business model that focuses on circularity, nature-inclusivity, and innovation.

 SDG 11 – Sustainable cities and communities

-Bamboo, from construction posts to sewer pipes, scaffolding, and composite materials, is used in many ways to make urban communities more sustainable and fits perfectly in a circular economy model.
+From construction posts to sewer pipes, scaffolding, and composite materials,… Bamboo is used in many ways to make urban communities more sustainable.
+It fits perfectly in a circular economy model.

 Bamboo as a plant in and around cities is also a good idea to absorb more carbon and produce more oxygen, than traditional crops or trees.
-In addition, bamboo is a good soil regenerator and remedy for soil erosion.
+Bamboo is year-round green and gives shade.
+It also retains water in the soil and is ideal for soil sanitation.

 SDG 12 – Responsible consumption and production

 At BambooLogic, we try to keep our energy consumption as low as possible throughout the entire process by using solar panel installations and minimising our transport footprint.
-Processing is done in the most sustainable possible way.
+Irrigation systems are gravity based and use nearly no power.

 SDG 13 – Climate action

-When bamboo is cultivated in Europe for the European market, heavy CO2 transports from Asia, Africa, or South America are also avoided.
+When bamboo is cultivated in Europe for the European market, heavy CO2 transports from Asia, Africa, or South America are avoided.
+Production processes and byproducts as for example glue and raisin can be controlled.

 SDG 15 – Life on land